Chemotherapy (chemo) is also often used to treat these types of cancer:

 Multiple myeloma is a type of cancer in which abnormal plasma cells build in the bone marrow.
 The buildup of these abnormal cells makes it difficult for the marrow to create healthy blood cells.
 In 2016, about 30,000 people in the United States are expected to be diagnosed with multiple myeloma.

 Pancreatic cancer is a disease in which malignant cells are found in the tissue of the pancreas.
 In 2016, about 53,000 new cases of pancreatic cancer are expected to be diagnosed in the United States.
 Treatment is based on tumor size and disease spread.
 Options may include surgery, chemotherapy, biologic therapy, and radiation therapy.

 Pancreatic Cancer Resources

 Prostate and Testicular Cancer

 The prostate is a gland in the male reproductive system.
 It is located below the bladder and in front of the rectum.
 Prostate cancer occurs typically in men over 65.
-In 2012, more than 240,000 new cases of prostate cancer will be diagnosed in the United States.
+In 2016, more than 181,000 new cases of prostate cancer are expected to be diagnosed in the United States.

 The male testicles are 2 egg-shaped glands inside the scrotum.
 These glands make sperm and the hormone testosterone.
 Testicular cancer is cancer that forms in the cells of the testicles.

 Testicular cancer is the most common type of cancer in men 20 to 35 years old.
-In 2012, approximately 8,600 cases of testicular cancer were expected to be diagnosed in men of all ages.
+In 2016, approximately 8,700 cases of testicular cancer are expected to be diagnosed in men of all ages.